Quantum semigroups generated by locally compact semigroups: Introduction

 If $S$ is a discrete semigroup, then the algebra $C^*_\delta(S)$ which we consider coincides with the reduced semigroup $C^*$-algebra $C^*_r(S)$ which has been known since long ago \cite{coburn1,coburn2,barnes, word, paterson}.
 If $S=G$ is a locally compact group, then $C^*_\delta(S)=C^*_\delta(G)$ is the $C^*$-algebra generated by all left translation operators in $B(L^2(G))$ \cite{kodaira, bedos}.
 If $G$ is moreover abelian, then $C^*_\delta(G)$ equals to the algebra $C(\widehat G_d)$ of continuous functions on the dual of the discrete group $G_d$ \cite{kodaira}.

-The new case considered in this paper concerns non-discrete nontrivial subsemigroups of locally compact groups, and our objective is to show that they admit a natural coalgebra structure.
-Let $G$ be a locally compact group, and let $S$ be its sub-semigroup such that $S^{-1}S=G$.
+The new case considered in this paper concerns non-discrete nontrivial subsemigroups of locally compact groups, and our objective is to show that their algebras admit a natural coalgebra structure.
+Let $G$ be a second countable locally compact group, and let $S$ be its sub-semigroup such that $S^{-1}S=G$.
 Set $H_S=\{f\in L^2(G): \supp f\subset S\}$; let $E_S$ be the orthogonal projection of $L^2(G)$ onto $H_S$ and let $J_S$ be the right inverse of $E_S$, so that $E_SJ_S = {\rm Id}_{H_S}$.
 After the study of semigroup ideals in Section 2, in Section 3 we define $C^*_\delta(S)$ as the $C^*$-algebra generated in $B(H_S)$ by the operators $T_a = E_S L_a J_S$ over all $a\in S$, where $L_a$ is the operator of the left translation by $a$ on $L^2(G)$.

+The strong closure of $C^*_\delta(S)$ in $B(H_S)$ is denoted $VN(S)$ and is said to be the semigroup von Neumann algebra.
+In the case $S=G$, this is the classical group von Neumann algebra, and in the case when the interiour of $S$ is dense in it, this equals to the von Neumann algebra generated by the reduced $C^*$-algebra $C^*_r(S)$ introduced by Muhly and Renault \cite{muhly-renault}, see \hbox{Section 4}.

-In Section 4 we show that $C^*_\delta(S)$ admits a comultuplication $\Delta$ such that $\Delta(T_a)=T_a\otimes T_a$.
-The same facts are derived in parallel for the universal semigroup $C^*$-algebra $C^*(S)$ defined axiomatically via defining relations.
+By defining it first on $VN(S)$, in Section 6 we show that $C^*_\delta(S)$ admits a comultiplication $\Delta$ such that $\Delta(T_a)=T_a\otimes T_a$.
+To obtain the main result, we are using techniques of inductive limits and crossed products analogous to the constructions carried out in \cite{Li} and \cite{CEL} for the discrete case.
+The proof is also based on the duality of semi-lattices in Section \ref{dual}.

-In the discrete case, the construction was carried out by X.~Li \cite{Li} (see also \cite{CEL}).
 The discrete abelian case was studied in detail in \cite{AGL}.

-In Section 5, we show that for $S$ with nonempty interior, the comultiplication can be extended to the von Neumann algebra $VN(S)$ generated by $C^*_\delta(S)$ in $B(H_S)$.
-In the case $S=G$, this is the classical group von Neumann algebra.
-We can thus call $VN(S)$ the semigroup von Neumann algebra.